-The discounting transactions do not meet the requirements in HKAS 39 for de-recognition of financial assets as the Group retains substantially all of the risks and rewards of ownership of the discounted trade debts.
-At 31 December 2012, trade receivables of approximately HK\$65,216,000 (2011: HK\$57,959,000) continued to be recognised in the Group's financial statements even though they have been legally transferred to the financial institutions.
-The proceeds of the discounting transactions are included in borrowings as asset-backed financing (Note 27) until the trade debts are collected or the Group settles any losses suffered by the financial institutions.
-At 31 December 2012, the asset-backed financing liability amounted to approximately HK\$5,114,000 (2011: HK\$12,645,000).
+For discounted bills, at 31 December 2013, the trade receivables at the amount same as the proceeds of discounted bills continued to be recognised in the Group's financial statements even though they have been legally transferred to the financial institutions.
+The proceeds of the discounting transactions are included in borrowings as asset-backed financing as disclosed in note 27 until the trade debts are collected or the Group settles any losses suffered by the financial institutions.

-Because the trade debts have been legally transferred to the financial institutions, the Group did not have the authority to determine the disposition of the trade receivables.
+Because the trade debts have been transferred to the financial institutions legally, the Group did not have the authority to determine the disposition of the trade receivables.